wale-lvl/homelab/setup/virtualbox-installation.md

 # VirtualBox Installation

 ## Objective
-Install Oracle VirtualBox on the host machine to provide the virtualization platform for all lab virtual machines.
+Install Oracle VirtualBox on host machine to provide the virtualization platform for all lab virtual machines.

 ## VirtualBox Version
 - Version installed: **7.1.10r169112**